Pam Dawber: My Sister Sam

 From 1986 to 1988, Dawber again had a title role in a television series, playing Samantha Russell in the CBS sitcom My Sister Sam, co-starring Rebecca Schaeffer.
 The series was a success in its first season, but it suffered a ratings drop in its second after moving to Saturday night.
-My Sister Sam was canceled in April 1988, with half of the second season's episodes never shown on CBS.
+My Sister Sam was cancelled in April 1988, with half of the second season's episodes never shown on CBS.
 They were eventually broadcast (along with all previous episodes) on USA Network.

 In July 1989, over a year after the show's cancellation, Schaeffer was shot and killed in front of her apartment in Los Angeles by Robert John Bardo, an obsessed fan who had stalked her for three years.
 Dawber was reportedly "devastated" by her former co-star's death.
 Dawber and her other surviving My Sister Sam co-stars – Joel Brooks, David Naughton and Jenny O'Hara – all participated in a filmed public service announcement about gun violence prevention, and Dawber herself became a gun control advocate.